 Presently, I lecture on the following topics, typically in 45-minute presentations, plus Q&A. These lectures can be combined or adjusted for specific audiences.
 They all examine the economic consequences of geopolitical instability and change.
 Though I have been a war correspondent, I do not tell war stories.
 My entire emphasis is analytical.

-THE GEOPOLITICS OF THE INDIAN OCEAN
+THE GEOPOLITICS OF THE INDO-PACIFIC

 THE REVENGE OF GEOGRAPHY

 THE TRAGIC MIND: FEAR, FATE, AND THE BURDEN OF POWER.

 Return of Empire and Great Power Competition